Laws of Duplicate Bridge: Unauthorized information

 Reception of unauthorized information is not an infraction per se.
 However, the player who (might have) received it has severe limitation that (s)he may not act on the basis of it (even if the action is reasonable), but must select a logical alternative instead.
 The definition of logical alternative is fairly strict, and includes all but practically inadmissible alternative actions.
 However, in the (fairly unlikely) event that the logical alternative becomes a successful one rather than the action suggested by the UI, no further redress is given to the non-offending side.

-The exception is when the player receives a UI inadvertently, as by overhearing remarks at other tables.
+The exception is when the player receives a UI inadvertently, such as by overhearing remarks at other tables.
 In that case, the director may adjust positions, appoint substitutes, or award an adjusted score.

 Mistaken bid or explanation

 It may happen that when a player is asked to explain a partnership understanding, the explanation they give is either incorrect, or that their partner gains unauthorized information (that they have bid incorrectly).
 Law 75 covers the proper procedure to address such a situation.